ReDI-School/ux_ui_bootcamp/projects/03_web_application/README.md

 ## 5. Scope

 To carry out the project, you will have to choose a digital product category since you will need reference platforms.
-Here, we give you some options but you will be able to propose others within the defined categories:
+Here, we give you some options, but you will be able to propose others within the defined categories:
 - Marketing: monitoring of relevant metrics for marketing.
 Some examples are [Semrush](https://www.semrush.com/), [Unbounce](https://unbounce.com/), and [Mixpanel](https://mixpanel.com/).
 - Sports and health: Applications focused on physical activity and health metrics.
 Examples: [Samsung Health](https://play.google.com/store/apps/details?id=com.sec.android.app.shealth&hl=en&gl=US&pli=1), [Flo health](https://flo.health/de), [Nike Training Club](https://www.nike.com/ntc-app)
 - Finance: Personal finance or modern banking applications.
 Example: [N26](https://n26.com/de-de), [Splitwise](https://www.splitwise.com/)